unifiedjs/unified-args/readme.md

 Configuration for the parser and compiler of the processor.
 Can be set from [configuration files][config-file].

-The given settings are [JSON5][], with one exceptions: surrounding braces must not be used: `"foo": 1, "bar": "baz"` is valid
+The given settings are [JSON5][], with one exception: surrounding braces must not be used.
+Instead, use JSON syntax without braces, such as `"foo": 1, "bar": "baz"`.

 *   **Default**: none
 *   **Alias**: `-s`